-It was my great pleasure to speak at the FT Innovative Lawyers Summit here in London !
+It was a great pleasure to participate in the 2018 RSG Financial Times Innovative Lawyers Conference in London !